hugovallet/responsible-ml-project/README.md

 production-grade and development-grade models.
 2. Evidently: we use Evidently to measure input data drift when performing inference using production-level models stored on MLFlow

+For the sake of simplicity, in this simulation the tools will be deployed locally, on the user's computer.
+In a more "industrial" setup, these tools would be typically deployed on your organisation's intranet and (programmatically !) accessible by all your Data Science / Data Engineering teams.

 ## Getting started